Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Cosmic Rays

-\ee where $m_0$ is the rest mass.
-From the studies of SNRs (e.g., \citealt{hinton2009, blasi2013}) and numerical simulations (\citealt{caprioli2014}), about $10\%$ of the shock energy can be converted into CRs.
-According to the standard DSA scenario, it is generally believed that most of CR energy is carried by CRp, while CRe only carries a small fraction.
-Quantitatively, people use $\Kep \equiv K_e/K_p$ to describe the number ratio of CRe and CRp at a given energy or momentum.
-Ignoring radiative cooling of CRs, one dimensional simulations on DSA of protons and electrons with high Mach number, quasi-parallel, collisionless shocks shows that $\Kep=10^{-2}- 10^{-3}$ (\citealt{park2015}), while 3-D simulations with quasi-perpendicular strong shocks report a much higher ratio in which up to $\sim 10^{-2}$ of the \emph{shock-dissipated energy} is converted into CRe (\citealt{winner2020}).
+\right. \ee From the studies of SNRs (e.g., \citealt{hinton2009, blasi2013}) and numerical simulations (\citealt{caprioli2014}), about $10\%$ of the shock energy can be converted into CRs.
+People use $\Kep \equiv K_{\rm inj,e}/K_{\rm inj,p}$ to describe the number ratio of CRe and CRp at a given energy or momentum.
+Ignoring radiative cooling of CRs, one dimensional simulations on DSA of protons and electrons with high Mach number, quasi-parallel, collisionless shocks show that $\Kep=10^{-2}- 10^{-3}$ (\citealt{park2015}), while 3-D simulations with quasi-perpendicular strong shocks report a much higher ratio where up to $\sim 10^{-2}$ of the \emph{shock-dissipated energy} is converted into CRe (\citealt{winner2020}).
 Observations of Tycho's SNRs suggest that $\Kep$ is $1.6\times 10^{-3}$ (\citealt{morlino2012}).
 Direct measurement around the Earth by PAMELA reports that $\Kep \simeq 0.01$ at 10 GeV (\citealt{picozza2013}).
 Observations of radio relics in galaxy cluster mergers suggest higher values: $\Kep=10-10^{-2}$ (\citealt{vazza2015}) or $\Kep \ga 0.1$ (\citealt{brunetti2014}).
 In this work, we adopt $\Kep=0.01$ as the fiducial parameter.
-The luminosities of gamma-ray and radio are linearly related to the real value of $\Kep$.
-Neglecting cooling, the total energy of two components is $\ecre=13.1 K_e$ and $\ecrp=5.3K_p$.
-The energy ratio of CRe and CRp is $\eta_{ep}\equiv \ecre/\ecrp\simeq 2.5 K_{ep}$, which is 0.025 in our fiducial model.